tzeikob/javascript-patterns/control-flow/sequential-iteration/readme.md

 ### Sequential iteration with callbacks

 Assuming we have a collection of asynchronous tasks where each task is expecting two arguments, an `input` and a `callback`.
-We can define an `execution` function which accepts a collection of tasks along with an initial `input` and a completion `callback`.
+We can define an `execution` function which accepts a collection of `tasks` along with an initial `input` and a completion `callback`.
 Within that function we will use another helper function called `iterate` which will be responsible to manage the sequential execution.
 This function will start being called recursively until the last task in the collection completes.
-Keep in mind that we are passing information from a task to the next task by updating the local `input` value with the `output` of each task in each iteration.
+Keep in mind that we are passing information from a task to the next task by updating the local `input` value with the `output` of each task per iteration.
 Each task has access also to a shared local variable called `result`, where the completion value of the execution can be stored.
 Note that, as with sequential execution pattern, the completion callback should be called only **once** in either rejection or completion.

 ```javascript
 function execution (tasks, input, callback) {